 - 2.3.1 The Council considers it necessary for hackney carriage and private hire drivers to know the area. - 2.3.2 In order to assist the Authority in determining the fitness of an applicant to hold a hackney carriage and/or private hire driver's licence, applicants are required to undertake a knowledge test.
-The test consists of seven parts; the first two parts will challenge the applicant's knowledge of UK motoring law and good practice, common road signs and the highway code, the next three sections will test the applicant on numeracy, customer care (including English language) and taxi law and conditions and the final two sections require knowledge on locations and the road network.
+The test consists of five parts; the first two parts will challenge the applicant's knowledge of UK motoring law and good practice, common road signs and the highway code and the next three sections will test the applicant on numeracy, customer care (including English language) and taxi law and conditions.